Bull Bear Ratio and How You Can Use this Indicator

 Now if you keep a record of the values over time, you can get a bigger overview of the markets.
 If the bull bear ratio was seen consistently rising over the past five or ten weeks, you can see that the optimism is rising.

-When you use this information and apply to the index chart such as the S&P500 you get some interesting results.
+When you use this information and apply it to the index chart such as the S&P500 you get some interesting results.
 Using the bull bear ratio, you can see how the market views coincide with turning points in the stock index.

 But there is something you should know.
 Don’t expect the investment advisors to be honest in their responses.
 This is where things could go wrong.
 For example, an investment advisor might just tick a box randomly.